kbarbary/sep/README.md

 SEP can be considered a fork of the Source Extractor codebase: it's development will not track that of Source Extractor in any automated way.
-However, the algorithms implemented so far in SEP are stable in Source Extractor: the SEP code was forked from v2.18.11, yet tested against the results of v2.8.6.
+However, the algorithms implemented so far in SEP are stable in Source Extractor: the SEP code was forked from v2.18.11, yet it is tested against the results of v2.8.6.
+This indicates that the algorithms have not changed in SExtractor over the last few years.